traefik-plugins/traefik-jwt-plugin/README.md

 }
 ```
 In the above example, requesting `/public/anything` or `/secure/123` is allowed, however requesting `/secure/xxx` would be rejected and results in a 403 Forbidden.

-TODO:
-* Inject JWT fields in HTTP headers
-* Inject OPA response in HTTP headers
-* Refresh keys from JWK endpoint in background

 ## License
 This software is released under the Apache 2.0 License